nanoy42/pdfosaure/README.md

 Special thanks to zaiken for the logo.
 ## Installation

+### Script

+A one file script is available in the releases section of the github project : https://github.com/nanoy42/pdfosaure/releases.

+### Developpement

 For now the script can only be installed from the sources.
 Clone the git repository :

 ```